AstroMeYT/PuddleWX/README.txt

 GOES satellites.
 There is also an interactive map that can view the national mesh weather image, and view local doppler images.

+This is a part of the WeatherWX ecosystem.

 Credits
 ==================